Freshman applicants should take advantage of the detailed information and resources available through the Freshman Admissions Web site.

 Applicants not eligible for automatic admission.
 To be considered for freshman admission, applicants who are not eligible for consideration under the provisions of section 51.803 of the Texas Education Code must normally have graduated from or be on track to graduate from high school and have met the high school preparation requirements.

-Holistic review for applicants who are not eligible for automatic admission is used to identify students who will be offered admission and to make decisions about their majors.
-As a state-assisted institution, the University reserves 90% of its spaces for Texas residents per Texas law; 10% of the spaces are reserved for out-of-state and international students.
+As a state-assisted institution, the University reserves 90 percent of its spaces for Texas residents per Texas law; 10 percent of the spaces are reserved for out-of-state and international students.

 Alternative Paths to Admission

-As part of the freshman admission decision process, the Office of Admissions may invite a limited number of students to join the freshman wait list.
+As part of the freshman admission decision process, the Office of Admissions may invite a limited number of fall applicants to join the freshman wait list.
 The University also works to identify and develop alternative admission programs that offer prospective students a clear path to completion of an undergraduate degree at the University.
-In 2014 two such programs are in place.
+In 2015, two such programs are in place.

 Path to Admission through Co-Enrollment (PACE).
 PACE, the University's co-enrollment program with Austin Community College (ACC), offers selected freshman applicants who are not offered full-time admission to UT Austin an opportunity to co-enroll for one year at UT Austin and ACC.

-PACE students spend the fall and spring semesters of their freshman year completing at least twenty-four hours of transferable coursework at ACC and no fewer than six hours in residence at UT Austin.
-Students who successfully complete the coursework requirements and attain the required grade point average are guaranteed admission into UT Austin's School of Undergraduate Studies or the College of Liberal Arts when they transition to full-time status.
+PACE students spend the fall and spring semesters of their freshman year completing required transferable coursework at ACC and one course per semester in residence at UT Austin.
+Students who successfully complete the coursework requirements and attain the required grade point average are guaranteed admission into UT Austin's College of Liberal Arts when they transition to full-time status.
 PACE participants may request to compete for admission to majors in other colleges and schools when transitioning.

-Information about PACE requirements for the 2014-2015 academic year are available on the Freshman Admissions Web site.
+Information about PACE requirements for the 2015-2016 academic year are available on the PACE Web site.

 The Coordinated Admission Program.
 The University of Texas System established the Coordinated Admission Program (CAP) as an opportunity for eligible applicants who are not admitted as freshmen to complete their undergraduate studies at UT Austin.
 CAP is offered to Texas residents who meet the University’s high school preparation requirements, complete a freshman application for admission to UT Austin by the required deadline, and meet the enrollment requirements of at least one of the UT System universities participating in CAP for the designated academic year.

 CAP students spend their freshman year in residence at a participating UT System component institution other than UT Austin.
 Students who are offered participation choose from a list of institutions open to them when they complete the CAP agreement.
-The agreement also provides details about the requirements the student must meet to successfully complete the program and obtain admission to UT Austin as regular students in the fall semester following their year in CAP.
-Students are guaranteed admission into the School of Undergraduate Studies or the College of Liberal Arts.
+The agreement also provides details about the requirements students must meet to successfully complete the program and obtain admission to UT Austin as regular students in the fall semester following their year in CAP.
+Students are guaranteed admission into the College of Liberal Arts at UT Austin.
 CAP participants may request to compete for admission to majors in other colleges and schools.

-Information about CAP requirements for the 2014-2015 academic year are available on the Freshman Admissions Web site.
+Information about CAP requirements for the 2015-2016 academic year is available on the CAP Web site.

 Whenever admission through CAP exceeds 60 percent of total external undergraduate transfer admission, a review of the CAP requirements for entry into UT Austin will be conducted and new requirements will be established as appropriate.